the French flag book cover

 Here again I turn the object on all sides, in order to discover the nature of this necessary connexion, and find the impression, or impressions, from which its idea may be deriv'd 4.

 - For what reason we pronounce it necessary, that every thing whose existence has a beginning, shou'd also have a cause?
-5 - a simple formulation of what is called the principle of causality.
+5 — a concise formulation of what is called the principle of causality.

 - Why we conclude, that such particular causes must necessarily have such particular effects; and what is the nature of that inference we draw from the one to the other, and of the belief we repose in it?
 6.

-What comes to differentiate the ideas provided by these two faculties?
+What distinguishes the ideas furnished by these two faculties?
 A difference of strength, of intensity, of "vividness": The ideas of the imagination [are] fainter and more obscure 11.

-So we may conclude:
+We may therefore conclude:

 The belief or assent, which always attends the memory and senses, is nothing but the vivacity of those perceptions they present; and that this alone distinguishes them from imagination 12.